 Restaurant at Ernie Els

 Restaurant with a wide menu especially meat dishes; burgers, steaks, lamb shanks, well known for their delicious fish and chips.

-Alto is a farm with a rich history stretching back to 1693, but have been focusing only wine making since 1919.
-Over the last 100 years there has been only 5 wine makers at Alto.
-The farms terroir lends it to making quality red wines with the location on the warmer northern slopes of the Helderberg, which is what the wine making team here has always focused on.
+Alto is a farm with a rich history stretching back to 1693 but has been focusing only on winemaking since 1919.
+Over the last 100 years, there have been only 5 winemakers at Alto.
+The farm’s terroir lends it to making quality red wines with the location on the warmer northern slopes of the Helderberg, which is what the wine making team here has always focused on.

 Wine Tasting at Alto

-Taste Alto’s award winning red wines in their beautiful tasting room, small with a very nice atmosphere, booking is recommended.
+Taste Alto’s award-winning red wines in their beautiful tasting room, small with a very nice atmosphere, booking is recommended.
 Tasting starts at R50 ($2.50).
-Try the Biltong & Wine Pairing – 5 wines with 5 unique biltong flavours real South African magic!
+Try the Biltong & Wine Pairing – 5 wines with 5 unique biltong flavors real South African magic!
 R140.
 Sit on the deck with great views enjoying a cheese platter and a nice wine.
-The Alto Rouge is very popular, easy drinking, quality red blend you can find at most supermarkets that we often buy for a braai.
+The Alto Rouge is a very popular, easy-drinking, quality red blend you can find at most supermarkets that we often buy for a braai.

 Try the award winning Alto Rouge 2017 and Cabernet Sauvignon 2015